Conference Committees

 James Bennett

-Head of Client Success, IDP Connect
+Head of Client Success, IDP APAC

-As part of the IDP Connect APAC unit, James is responsible for leading the team supporting the Client Managers' engagement with IDP Connect clients.
-He also works across the IDP Connect global teams to help evolve, shape and develop new products and services for clients through co-creation and co-design.
+As part of the IDP APAC unit, James is responsible for leading the team supporting the Client Managers' engagement with IDP clients.
+He also works across the IDP global teams to help evolve, shape and develop new products and services for clients through co-creation and co-design.
 James joined IDP Education in 2009 and before that was in the international recruitment team at Monash University.

 Honourable Phil Honeywood